charles-lang/measures-metrics-LAK25/README.md

   </a>
 </p>

-<h1 align="center">Workshop on New Measures & Metrics <br> LAK24</h1>
+<h1 align="center">Workshop on New Measures & Metrics <br> LAK25</h1>

 # Workshop Details

-**Date:**  TBD
+**Date:**  Monday, March 3rd, 2025 <br>
-**Time:**  TBD
+**Time:**  9:00 to 12:30 <br>
 **Place:** In-person, Dublin Ireland

 ## Overview

 Are you investigating a novel educational measure?
 A new way to count student progress?
 A radical way to calculate attention?
 A creative adjustment to a socio-emotional metric?
 A KPI for classroom activities?
-The LAK24 Workshop on New Measures & Metrics is the place to be.
+The LAK25 Workshop on New Measures & Metrics is the place to be.

-The NMME Workshop at LAK24 is bringing together researchers and practitioners to hatch new ideas for educational measures and metrics.
+The NMME Workshop at LAK25 is bringing together researchers and practitioners to hatch new ideas for educational measures and metrics.
 The goal is to strengthen the development and utilization of measurment tools from the learning analytics community.

 ## Call for Participation